This article applies to the Admin Console > Data > Sources settings.

-Note: Automatic Database Discovery is not supported for ODBC data sources.
+Automatic Database Discovery is not supported for ODBC data sources.

-In the discovery tab you can do the following:
+In the discovery tab you can:

-- Select the Tables, Views, Functions, and Stored Procedures you would like to add by either checking individual boxes or pressing 'Select All Objects' or 'Select All Complete Objects'.
+- Select the Tables, Views, Functions, and Stored Procedures you would like to add by either:

 Objects with identified unique key values will have a key icon () next to them and objects with associated joins will have a join icon () next to them.

-- Check 'Preview Only' and then 'Add Objects' to preview the selected objects and joins.
+- Check Preview Only and then Add Objects to preview the selected objects and joins.

-Note: If any selected Objects are missing unique key values they can be completed individually in a new tab entitled 'Incomplete Objects'.
+If any selected Objects are missing unique key values they can be completed individually in a new tab which will open entitled Incomplete Objects.

-Customizing Data Discovery SQL
+Customizing Data Discovery SQL v2016.3.6+

-(v2016.3.6+) The SQL used for Automatic Database Discovery can be customized if necessary, in order to accommodate non-standard key names.
+The SQL used for Automatic Database Discovery can be customized if necessary, in order to accommodate non-standard key names.